Implementing Strongly-Specified Functions with the refine

 end eq_refl).

-The proof are also very similar, and are left to read as an exercise for
+The proof is also very similar, and are left to read as an exercise for passionate readers.

 + destruct l as [l falso]; cbn in *.